I help developers learn OAuth and web security

 👋 Hi, I'm Scott Brady.

-I'm the Identity & Access Control Lead at Rock Solid Knowledge, and a Pluralsight Author.
+I'm an Engineering Manager at ClearBank and a Pluralsight Author.
 I specialize in IdentityServer and all things Authentication, Identity, OAuth, and OpenID Connect.

 I mainly work with C# and ASP.NET Core, but otherwise, I dabble with languages such as Kotlin, Go, and Typescript.